Looking to purchase individual illustrations or an illustration package? Contact me!

 Let’s talk about sex . . . education.
 Much of what we are taught in sex education (“sex ed”) is incomplete and/or incorrect, starting with the assumption that there are two sexes and genders.
 Gender is different from sex and sexuality, and neither gender nor sexuality is determined by any biological characteristic of sex (chromosomes, hormone levels, external genitals, internal reproductive systems, gonadal tissue type, pubertal changes, etc.) It is important to learn (and in some cases, unlearn what we’ve been taught) about sex, sexuality, and gender.

 Let’s start with sex and characteristics .
-And to begin, it’s often helpful to ground any audience with images that are more familiar, like binary ones from Sex Ed, medical textbooks, art, etc. These medical illustrations of male-typical and female-typical anatomy is more accurate than what is typically seen or taught (see Sex Anatomy Normativity).
-Please note that whatever a person uses to identify their anatomy is their own decision and terms used here are medical/scientific but with particular reference to overlapping anatomical terms.
+And to begin, it’s often helpful to ground any audience with images that are more familiar, like binary ones from Sex Ed, medical textbooks, art, etc. The medical illustrations below of male-typical and female-typical anatomy is more accurate (based on actual human subjects, averaged sizes, and generalized proportions) than what is typically seen or taught (see Sex Anatomy Normativity.)
+Please note that whatever a person uses to identify their anatomy is their own decision; terms used here are constrained to current medical/scientific language but with intentional use of overlapping anatomical terms.

-Due to how we form in utero, all bodies are more alike than they are different, and this includes sex anatomy .
-Around 6 weeks of gestation, sex anatomy is essentially the same on both the inside and outside, regardless of chromosomes.
-The differentiation of sex anatomy does not occur until certain genes are activated in the gonads to release hormones.
-Common building blocks from early in embryonic development is why adult bodies have analogous anatomy with similar functions that respond predictably to hormones – and why all bodies have nipples!
-There are other similarities too.
+Due to how we develop before birth, all bodies are more alike than they are different, and this includes sex anatomy.
+Until around 6 weeks of gestation, undeveloped sex anatomy is essentially the same inside and outside of all embryos.
+The differentiation of fetal sex anatomy cannot occur until certain genes are activated in the gonads to release hormones.
+Having common building blocks from early in embryonic development is why adult bodies have analogous anatomy with similar functions that respond predictably to hormones – and why all bodies have nipples!
+There are plenty of other similarities too.

-Genetics, genitals, and gonads, in addition to environmental factors, all play a role in the development of sex and reproductive anatomy.
-For these reasons, most people have external genitals that look different from the hyper-masculinized and and hyper-feminized binary versions almost-exclusively depicted in medical illustrations.
-Below are depictions of flaccid post-pubertal genitals; note the similarities across the spectrum.
-While these images are of adults, pubic hair has been omitted for clarity.
+Genetics, genitals, and gonads, in addition to environmental factors, all play a role in the development of sex and reproductive anatomy, which changes across the lifespan.
+For these reasons, the vast majority of people have external genitals that look different from the common hyper-masculinized and and hyper-feminized binary versions.
+To view these variations, below are diverse depictions of real people and real bodies.
+Note, while these images are of adults, pubic hair has generally been omitted for clarity.

 Did you know that as a result of embryonic development, all genitals can get lubricated (“wet”) and erect (“hard”) during arousal?
 Glands release lubricating substances (i.e.: vaginal and para-vaginal secretions, pre-ejaculate fluid, etc.) to prepare for insertion and/or reduce friction; therefore, it is accurate to say that all bodies get “wet.”
 Unique tissues that fill with blood, such as corpus cavernosum muscles and spongy tissues found in the glans/head (of the penis and clitoris), are responsible for erections to increase sensation, aid in rigidity and/or penetration, etc; therefore, all bodies get “hard.”
 While the mechanism of pre-ejaculate, ejaculate, and vaginal secretions are well-know, how female ejaculation (“squirting”) occurs is still debated among scientists.